MicrosoftDocs/azure-docs/articles/active-directory/devices/hybrid-azuread-join-plan.md

 ### Hybrid Azure AD join for single forest, multiple Azure AD tenants

 To register devices as hybrid Azure AD join to respective tenants, organizations need to ensure that the SCP configuration is done on the devices and not in AD.
 More details on how to accomplish this task can be found in the article [controlled validation of hybrid Azure AD join](hybrid-azuread-join-control.md).
-It is also important for organizations to understand that certain Azure AD capabilities won't work in a single forest, multiple Azure AD tenants configurations.
+It's important for organizations to understand that certain Azure AD capabilities won't work in a single forest, multiple Azure AD tenants configurations.

 - [Device writeback](../hybrid/how-to-connect-device-writeback.md) won't work.
 This configuration affects [Device based Conditional Access for on-premise apps that are federated using ADFS](/windows-server/identity/ad-fs/operations/configure-device-based-conditional-access-on-premises).
 This configuration also affects [Windows Hello for Business deployment when using the Hybrid Cert Trust model](/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust).
 - [Groups writeback](../hybrid/how-to-connect-group-writeback.md) won't work.
 This configuration affects writeback of Office 365 Groups to a forest with Exchange installed.